pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 We therefore cannot use UTF-8ish encoding for subpacket types, and cannot make use of its self-synchronisation properties.
 Luckily, subpacket types are only found as the second field of a subpacket, immediately after the packet length, so self-synchronisation is not required.

-Code point 127 is reserved to indicate that the actual subpacket type is encoded in the following two octets.
+Code point 127 is reserved as a placeholder to indicate that the actual subpacket type is encoded in the following two octets.

 The standard packet type encoding (including critical bit) continues to represent code points 0..126 as usual.
 Two-octet encoding is used to represent code points 127..65535, and MUST NOT be used to represent code points 0..127.